abdolence/slack-morphism/site/docs/docs/blocks-templating.md

 }
 ```

-It would be in DSL like:
+It would be using DSL defined as:

 ```scala
 blocks(